jed709/jed709.github.io/index.md

 1 -1.42  -2.29 -0.501   0.95 median hdi
 ```

 Our median estimate for `mu` has not changed much.
 However, we've also computed lower and upper bounds for the HDPI: -2.29 to -0.50.
-But how does the 95% HDPI far at representing the posterior in a principled manner?
+But how does the 95% HDPI fare at representing the posterior in a principled manner?
 Here, I've visualized the interval for you, with the 95% confidence region shaded in blue:

 ![hdpi](https://github.com/jed709/jed709.github.io/assets/87210399/b849d620-f71b-4407-b229-cec9356e0c65)